Digital Maps and Gallery Portals

-Water fountains, snacks, retail, free family Park Packs in English and Spanish, and event and exhibition ticketing assistance are available inside the Welcome Center.
-Restrooms are open daily at the Welcome Center and Park Theater from dawn to dusk.
+Water fountains, snacks, retail, and free family Park Packs in English and Spanish are available inside the Welcome Center.
+Restrooms are open daily at the Welcome Center and seasonally at the Park Theater from dawn to dusk.

 - Lunar Bird, 1945, Joan Miró

 - Abstract Fish no. 4, 2016, James Prosek

 - Ogromna, 2009, Ursula von Rydingsvard

 - Untitled, 1989, Joel Elias Shapiro